seapagan/form-catch/README.md

 This is currently just a skeleton.
 While it does accept and decode form submissions, it does not send emails.

+There is also (currently) no User Authentication or Authorization so sites can be added or deleted by anyone, this will be fixed shortly.

 - [Setup](#setup)
   - [Configuration](#configuration)
   - [Set up a Virtual Environment](#set-up-a-virtual-environment)